 Sam Rayburn Reservoir, Lake B.A.
 Steinhagen and the flow of the Neches River are the primary sources for the Authority's water supply.
-Streamflow for the 2022 year was below historical norms with the Neches River discharging 2.31 million acre-feet of water as compared to a normal annual discharge of 4.60 million acre-feet.
-Sam Rayburn Reservoir storage volume at a full conservation pool holds 2.9 million acre-feet of water.
-At its lowest point during the year Rayburn held 2.25 million acre-feet water.
-The current demand for water supply by all Authority customers averages 320,000 acre-feet per year.
+The Neches River discharges an annual average of 4.60 million acrefeet of water.
+Sam Rayburn Reservoir storage volume at a full conservation pool holds 2.9 million acrefeet of water.
+The current demand for water supply by all Authority customers averages 320,000 acrefeet per year.
 Reservoir storage and river flows are sufficient to meet the needs of the Authority's customer base.

-The 2023 budget was based on a normal operating year and estimates total revenues of \$42,241,071 including raw water sales, wastewater fees and potable water revenue.
+The 2024 budget was based on a normal operating year and estimates total revenues of \$43,161,512 including raw water sales, wastewater fees and potable water revenue.
 Raw water sales are based on contracted volumes of fresh water sold to municipal, industrial, and agricultural customers and represent 71.54% of total operating revenue.
 Operating revenues for wastewater services and saltwater barrier operations are contractual and based on actual expenses.
 The Clean Rivers Program is state funded.
-The potable water division is based on \$90,545 fixed monthly plus \$0.96 per 1,000 gallons consumed.
-Their debt service level will rise from \$675,000 in 2022 to \$700,000 in 2023.
+The potable water division is based on \$93,000 fixed monthly plus \$0.96 per 1,000 gallons consumed.
+Their debt service level will rise from \$700,000 in 2023 to \$725,000 in 2024.